 It is our view that while trustee indemnity is not a requirement, ensuring that it is included is highly recommended, both for sectional title and homeowners association schemes.

-Most sectional title and homeowners association polices now include a trustee indemnity section.
+Most sectional title and homeowners association policies now include a trustee indemnity section.
 The more cover, the better.